rocketjonesinteractive/rocketjones-com/README.md

 If you do not have PNPM installed, you can install it here: https://pnpm.io/installation

+### Environment Variables
+You will need to clone the `.env.example` file and rename it to `.env`.
+Then, provide values for each environment variable.
+Ask another developer to give you a copy of their file, if needed.
+This file contains the environment variables needed for the site to run.

 ## Development

 To run the development server: